andrea-magni/TFrameStand/README.md

 ## Get started
 * Have a look at [my blog posts about TFrameStand](https://blog.andreamagni.eu/tag/tframestand/)
 * [My CodeRage X session (50 min video covering all the basic functionalities)](https://www.youtube.com/watch?v=Z6_ZvnCmFCw)
+* An entire chapter of [my FMX book](https://www.packtpub.com/product/delphi-gui-programming-with-firemonkey/9781788624176) is dedicated to TFrameStand/TFormStand.

 ## Demo projects
 * **wait**: a wait splashscreen with running animation and opacity.
 Can be show on the top of a whole form or a single FMX control.
 Runs a task on a background thread and keeps UI responsive.